Frequently Asked Questions

 Can my CASPAR adviser fill out recommendation forms and/or write me a letter of recommendation?

-Yes, if he or she knows you well enough to comment on your strengths and weaknesses for the position, award, or scholarship for which you are applying.
+Yes, if your adviser knows you well enough to comment on your strengths and weaknesses for the position, award, or scholarship for which you are applying.
 If the recommendation form or letter requires first-hand knowledge of your academic capabilities, you would be better served by asking the instructor in one of your courses to fill out the form or write the letter.